-- acquisition of knowledge, skills, and insight in the field of Organisatiewetenschappen, Personeelwetenschappen, Psychologie or Sociologie;
+- acquisition of knowledge, skills, and insight in the field of Organisatie- en Managementwetenschappen, Personeelwetenschappen, Psychologie or Sociologie;

 - academic education;

 - preparation for further studies.

 The objectives of the programs will have to be achieved through the realization of the learning outcomes formulated for each program.